Camp Topridge

-Camp Topridge is an Adirondack Park Great Camp bought in 1920 and substantially expanded and renovated in 1923 by Marjorie Merriweather Post, founder of General Foods and the daughter of C. W. Post.
+Camp Topridge is an Adirondack Park Great Camp bought in 1920 and substantially expanded and renovated in 1923 by Marjorie Merriweather Post, former owner of General Foods and the daughter of C. W. Post.
 The "camp", near Keese Mill, in the U.S. state of New York, was considered by Post to be a "rustic retreat"; it consisted of 68 buildings, including a fully staffed main lodge and private guest cabins, each staffed with its own butler.
 It was one of the largest of the Adirondack great camps and possibly the most elaborately furnished.

 The camp had 207 acre and was situated on an esker between the Spectacle Ponds and Upper St. Regis Lake, about 12 mi northwest of Saranac Lake, New York.
 The estate was designed by local builder Ben Muncil in collaboration with New York architect Theodore Blake.

 As originally built, the property could only be reached by water, though a driveway was added in later years.
-Guests arrived by floatplane or Post's yacht at a private dock, and thence via funicular to the main building at the top of the ridge.
+Guests arrived by floatplane or Post's boat at a private dock, and thence via funicular to the main building at the top of the ridge.
 Three times each week, guests would gather in the 65 by 50 ft living room where full-length movies could be screened; an adjoining dining room seated thirty guests.
 Many of the original furnishings of the room, which included an extensive collection of American Indian artifacts, are now in the Smithsonian Institution.
 Among the many elaborate structures on the property is a Russian dacha built for Post's third husband, who had served as ambassador to the Soviet Union.